-When I was working as Application Engineer for one of the top SolidWorks Reseller local companies, I was assigned to develop a company’s first SolidWorks Add-in.
+When I was working as Application Engineer at IME Technology, one of top SOLIDWORKS Reseller local companies, I was developing the company first SOLIDWORKS Add-in.
 To make the installation process of the add-in assembly (DLL) as simple as possible, I opted to use WinRAR SFX and batch scripting to automate the assembly registration into Microsoft .NET Framework.

 Prerequisite: This process required a WinRAR software to be installed in my PC and prepared my add-in files or folders before I can use WinRAR SFX to create a package installer for my add-in.

-These are the steps how I create my add-in package installer using the WinRAR SFX:-
+These are the steps how I created my add-in package installer using the WinRAR SFX:-

 I added all of my SolidWorks add-in files and folders to the WinRAR archive.